USDAForestService/fs-cloud-gov-migration/README.md

 ## Updating environment variables
 When credentials change, the environment variables in Cloud.gov will need to be updated and the corresponding application restaged.
 For the example below, we will assume a credential changed for the staging intake application.
 WARNING these changes are **IRREVERSABLE** so make sure to use the appropriate CF `space` and `application`.
+- Make sure you are in the root of this repository
+- Log into the correct `org` with the Cloud Foundry CLI Ex. `cf login -a api.fr.cloud.gov -o usda-forest-service --sso`
+- `./bin/get-credentials.sh` -- **Note** this will overwrite existing local files so save a copy if necessary.
 - Update the value in `json-envs/intake/intake-services-staging.json`
 - `cf t -s platform-staging`
-- From the root of this repo run `cf multi-cups-plugin -p json-envs/intake/intake-services-staging.json`
+- `cf multi-cups-plugin -p json-envs/intake/intake-services-staging.json`
 - `cf restage open-forest-platform-api-staging`